Exawind/openturbine/README.md

 - The core data structures are memory efficient and enable vectorization and parallelization at multiple levels.
-- Data structures are data-oriented to exploit methods for accelerated computing including high utilization of chip resources (e.g., single instruction multiple data i.e. SIMD), parallelization through GP-GPUs or other hardware, and support for memory-efficient architectures.
+- Data structures are data-oriented to exploit methods for accelerated computing including high utilization of chip resources (e.g., single instruction multiple data (SIMD) instruction sets) and parallelization using GP-GPUs.
 - The computational algorithms incorporate robust open-source libraries for mathematical operations, resource allocation, and data management.
 - The API design considers multiple stakeholder needs and ensure